guilhermealves-dev/smart-aura-sync/README.md

 The voice assistant recognizes color-related commands such as "red", "green", "blue", "yellow", "purple", "cyan", "orange", "pink" and "white".
 Upon receiving a voice command, the program uses the ASUS Aura SDK to apply the chosen colors to the compatible motherboard lighting devices.

-In addition, the program has a shutdown feature, which can be activated through the "computer shutdown" command.
+In addition, the program has a shutdown feature, which can be activated through the "computer terminate" command.
 When exiting, the voice assistant uses the pyttsx3 library to play the message "Closing Smart Aura Sync.
 Goodbye!" before finishing the run.